ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 The newest interface is [PyQt](https://wiki.python.org/moin/PyQt), the Python bindings to [Qt](https://www.qt.io/), another C++ cross-platform library.
 Qt also comes with [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html), a graphical layout tool to build your GUI, but it's certainly possible to create simple applications without it, as you can see in my [repository](https://github.com/ptvan/batchRenamer).

 Being more modern, PyQt has more widgets, most notably `table`, which allow a spreadsheet-like layout.
 I used this to show the old and new file names side-by-side instead of two separate text fields in the `tkinter` version of the app.

-It was fairly straightforward to develop my batch file renamer in PyQt even without using Qt Designer a